nickku1223/School_District_Analysis/README.md

 - % passing reading is down about 27%
 - % overall passing is down about 25%

-From the first two images we can see replacing the THS 9th graders' scores has a big impact on the school's over all performance, the percentage of passing math/reading and overall passing dropped significantly, this change puts THS from one of the top runner in the district to one of the lower ones.
+From the first two images we can see replacing the THS 9th graders' scores has a big impact on the school's overall performance, the percentage of passing math/reading and overall passing dropped significantly, and this change puts THS from one of the top runner in the district to one of the lower ones.

-In the third image we dropped the 9th graders all together, calculate only the students who are 10th - 12th grades, and from that we can see THS's overall performance is very similar to the original analysis, and bring the overall pefromance back to one of the top runner position.
+In the third image, we dropped the 9th graders altogether, and calculate only the students who are in 10th - 12th grades, and from that, we can see THS's overall performance is very similar to the original analysis, and bring the overall performance back to one of the top runner position.

 3. Math and reading scores by grade